Government relations & advocacy

 The Corporate Governance and Nominating Committee of the Board of Directors oversees the evolution of Bombardier’s corporate governance practices and policies, including the Code of Ethics (the Code), to ensure that Bombardier continues to comply with the highest standards of corporate governance.

-Our Chief Ethics and Compliance Officer also ensures strict compliance with the Code and reports to the Audit Committee on a quarterly basis on various compliance matters.
+Our Chief Ethics & Compliance Officer also ensures strict compliance with the Code and reports to the Audit Committee on a quarterly basis on various compliance matters.

 Our internal policies consolidate business principles that apply to all employees, management and Board of Directors of Bombardier.

-Our Code also indicates the channels available to employees or anyone to report compliance and violations concerns.
+Our Code also indicates the channels available to employees or the public to report compliance and violations concerns.